signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-node-full-guide/environment-setup.md

 ```

 {% hint style="warning" %}
-If binaries already exist you will have to confirm overwriting the old ones.
+If binaries already exist (if updating) you will have to confirm overwriting the old ones.
 {% endhint %}

 Confirm binaries are in $USER's $PATH.